Friday drop-ins

 If you come regularly please get your parents or carers to fill out our consent form.
 That way we can let you and them know what is going on, contact them in an emergency and return any thing you might leave behind!

-These will be an opportunity for anyone over 9 years old to learn something new or just share an interest you already have - from Circus Skills … to garden club … to Karaoke … to music club to Lego Club … to Repair and mend workshops.
+We hope to develop some more focused activities that build on the activities from the Summer programme - from Circus Skills … to garden club … to Karaoke … to music club to Lego Club … to Repair and mend workshops.
 You will have a chance to choose a topic and we will try and find someone to lead it.
 Your parents will need to fill out our our consent form.

-Finally, we hope to open the Pavilion from 6.30 to 7.30 pm as a meeting place for older young people.
+In the future we hope to open the Pavilion as a meeting place for older young people.
 Adults will be at hand but it will be your space to develop.
-If you’re between 13 and 17 years old drop by and see what is going on and have your say.
-On the second Friday each month we’ll have to finish at 7 pm.

 It all started when year 6 at Staveley CE Primary school (now in year 8 in secondary school) told the Community Plan Group they wanted a chill out space in the village.
 This is one of our Action Priorities in the Community Plan.